alsnrbernardo/fsharp-web-server-showcase/README.md

 # Scoring-API

-POC API for scoring CPFs based on F# (Dotnet 6) and the SAFE stack.
+POC API for scoring CPFs based on F# (Dotnet 6) and the Saturn Framework.

 # Frameworks/Libraries